bensig/benobi-one-src/content/projects.md

 ## [Big Bitcoin Book (2023)](https://www.bigbitcoinbook.com)

-{{% portfolio image="/images/big-bitcoin-book.jpg" alt="Big Bitcoin Book Cover" link="https://www.bigbitcoinbook.com" %}}
+{{% portfolio image="/images/big-bitcoin-book.jpg" alt="Big Bitcoin Book Cover" link="https://www.bigbitcoinbook.com"  class="portfolio-image"%}}

 Co-author of "Big Bitcoin Book", a visual recap of Bitcoin's first 15 years.
 This comprehensive work explores the motivations behind Bitcoin's creation, the road to its inception, an in-depth look at the original whitepaper, the Bitcoin 0.1 release, and the subsequent market cycles.